 Zebrafish React Differently to Alcohol When Shoalmates are Close

-New findings published by researchers at the New York University Polytechnic School of Engineering are helping to unravel the complex interplay between alcohol and social behavior and may lead to new therapies for mitigating the negative impacts of alcohol use and abuse.
+New findings published by researchers at the New York University Tandon School of Engineering are helping to unravel the complex interplay between alcohol and social behavior and may lead to new therapies for mitigating the negative impacts of alcohol use and abuse.
 A team led by Maurizio Porfiri, associate professor of mechanical and aerospace engineering, overturned the traditional experimental paradigm.
 The NYU School of Engineering researchers devised an original method that would allow for detailed tracking of a single, alcohol-exposed zebrafish amid a school of “sober” peers.
 Some of their findings upended prior conclusions about the fish exposed to alcohol and produced some surprises about the behavior of the unexposed.

 Maurizio Porfiri Among Young Scientists Tapped For Japan-America Frontiers of Engineering

 The National Academy of Engineering chose Maurizio Porfiri, an assistant professor in the Department of Mechanical and Aerospace Engineering, to join a select group of 60 of the most promising engineers under the age of 45 from Japan and the United States to participate in the 2014 Japan-American Frontiers of Engineering Symposium.
 He participated in the symposium exploring how robots can be used in disaster response—particularly fitting because his best-known research pursues the development of robotic fish that could lead living ones away from human-made dangers.

 Materials Engineer Nikhil Gupta Earns Patent for Displacement Measurement Method